-As in the previous tests, the test data at high toner concentrations show only a minor degree of CCA transfer to the carrier surface.
-At the lowest 0.5 wt% toner concentration, the CCA coverage on the carrier is deduced to be about 30%, while the CCA coverage on the toner drops from 100% to 80%.
+As in the previous tests, the test data at high toner concentrations show only a minor degree of CCA transfer to the carrier surface, but at the lowest 0.5 wt% toner concentration, the CCA coverage on the carrier is deduced to be about 30%, while the CCA coverage on the toner drops from 100% to 80%.

-Test 4.
-Surface-Treated Carrier with CCA-Free Base Toner
+Test 4: Surface-treated carrier with CCA-free base toner

-According to Eq.
-(7), a surface-coating of CCA on the carrier surface should increase the value of $\phi{carrier}$ (up to 4.5 eV for a monolayer coverage), and thereby reduce the q/m level of any toner below that obtained with a
+According to equation (4), a surface-coating of CCA on the carrier surface should increase the value of $\phi{carrier}$ (up to 4.5 eV for a monolayer coverage), and thereby reduce the q/m level of any toner below that obtained with a CCA-free version of the carrier.
+For the present CCA-free base toner, where $\phi{toner} = 0$ eV, a CCA-treated carrier should produce a highly negative toner charge, e.g. at 5 wt% toner concentration: